 In advance of the April 10 election for the New Port Richey City Council, Patch talked with the candidates for their views on issues facing the city.

-There are two city council seats open and three candidates.
+There are .
 The two top vote-getters will each win a seat.

 Here's our Q & A with DeBella Thomas.
 This is a three-part feature.
 Our profiles with candidates Eric Rhodes and Bill Phillips will appear on Tuesday and Wednesday.

 - Councilwoman Judy DeBella Thomas served one-year on the council in 2008 and was elected in 2009 for a three-year term.
 She is seeking re-election for her second term this year.